 Maven is more than just a build tool.
 It’s a project management tool that encompasses a project object model ( POM ), a set of standards, a dependency management system, and many more.
-In this post, we will look at how we can create a simple maven project from the command line, and then we will run the same using the command line.
+This post will look at how to create and run a simple Maven project from the command line.

 mvn archetype:generate -DgroupId=org.website.codekru -DartifactId=DemoProject -DpackageName=org.website.codekru -Dversion=1.0-SNAPSHOT -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false